Microsoft Dynamics 365 Translation Service - User interface file translation

 After translation is completed

-Editing the translation in the XLIFF file
+Review and edit the translations in the XLIFF file

 Regenerate output files